 As in normal circumstances, if you need to be away from work to look after children during the school holidays you must book annual leave.

-All events for the next academic year will be held through online platforms.
+All events up until January 2022 will be held through online platforms.
 The University facilities are not available for external bookings during this period.
-If you have any queries about events please contact the Events Manager on email@example.com
+If you have any queries about events please contact the Events Manager on firstname.lastname@example.org

-HMRC have said that it will consider claims from employees working at home due to the Covid-19 measures if their usual workplace is closed.
-To simplify this process from 6 April 2020, you can claim a rate of £6 per week without the need to provide receipts.
-In order to claim this tax relief you will either need to add it to your self-assessment or complete the online P87 form through your government Gateway account or by filling out the postal P87 form.
+HMRC have said that it will consider claims from employees working at home due to the Covid-19 measures if their usual workplace is closed, either partially or fully.
+To simplify this process from 6 April 2020, you can claim a rate of £6 per week without the need to provide receipts, providing that you are working from home at least 1 day per week.
+In order to claim this tax relief you will either need to add it to your self-assessment or complete the online working from home micro service set up by HMRC.
+This will require you to have government Gateway account or to set one up as part of the process.
 You will be asked for your employers name and the Universities PAYE reference which is 072/K6711P.
-It is recommended that you only submit one claim after you have returned to work.
-Please visit the Government's website for more information.

 These pages will continue to be updated with any new information so please check back regularly.

 Many University systems remain available from home directly from the web without needing to access them via UniDesktop.
 Please see the HudHelp guide here for a list of these systems and a link to each of them.

 It is important that you only use UniDesktop if you have no other way of accessing the system you need, as there are limited licences.

 If the only way to access the system you need is via UniDesktop then advice on UniDesktop can be found here: UniDesktop Help.